-The other factor is the role of subsidiaries.
-Many companies set up offshore subsidiaries in the Cayman Islands to issue equity and debt.
-Securities issued by these subsidiaries are counted towards the Cayman Islands’ total, not the home country of the parent company.
-Indeed, this is the main reason behind both the incredibly high holdings total for the Cayman Islands and the undercounting of China in the official data.
+The other factor distorting the data is the misclassification of offshore-registered companies.
+Many companies set up offshore subsidiaries and affiliates in the Cayman Islands to issue equity and debt.
+Securities issued by these subsidiaries are counted towards the Cayman Islands’ total, not the true home country of the issuing company.
+For Chinese companies, this offshore subsidiary activity is often driven by regulatory arbitrage.
 China’s restrictions on foreign ownership in sectors considered strategic or sensitive are well known.

-Despite this, the lure of foreign capital markets has been irresistible to many Chinese companies seeking to go public.
+Despite these restrictions, the lure of foreign capital markets has been irresistible to many Chinese companies seeking to go public.
 To sell shares to foreign investors while not violating domestic ownership requirements, Chinese firms have made use of a structure called a variable interest entity (VIE).
 In this case, the VIE is a Chinese-owned entity that enters into a contractual relationship with a foreign-owned company.
 This contract gives the foreign company the right to the economic benefits of the Chinese company and a degree of effective control.
 In this manner, the underlying company is still “Chinese” in the eyes of the regulators, while shareholders of the foreign company can receive most of the benefits of ownership.

 The VIE structure is not without controversy.
 The business structure has attracted scrutiny from members of the media, politicians, and academics.
-A small number of VIE structures have failed and led to significant losses for investors.8 Nonetheless, the VIE structure has allowed foreign investors access to many of China’s most innovative and exciting companies that would normally be barred by Chinese law.
+A small number of VIE structures have failed and led to significant losses for investors.9 Nonetheless, the VIE structure has allowed foreign investors access to many of China’s most innovative and exciting companies that would normally be barred by Chinese law.

 Chinese companies also issue debt in offshore jurisdictions through subsidiaries that is not counted in the official statistics.
-The U.S. Treasury estimated that Chinese companies have issued around 21 billion USD-equivalent in offshore jurisdictions as of the end of 2017.
+The U.S. Treasury estimated that Chinese companies have issued around 34 billion USD-equivalent in offshore jurisdictions as of the end of 2019.

-Figure 3 also makes clear that U.S. investors on average own a much larger portion of advanced economy11 stock markets (18%) compared to emerging markets (4%).
+As shown in Figure 5, the official statistics show that U.S. investors do not play a significant role in China’s domestic equity market.
+U.S. investors on average own a much larger portion of advanced economy13 stock markets (18%) compared to emerging markets (4%).
 However, even compared to other emerging markets, the share of the Chinese market held by U.S. investors is low at around 2%.

 In terms of single country exposure by U.S. investors, China ranks high and is likely to grow significantly over the next few years.

 As China further opens its capital account and receives a greater weighting in global indices, U.S. investors are likely to invest more in China’s capital markets.
 This stands in contrast to the negative trend in FDI.
 Bilateral direct investment has plummeted as relations between the U.S. and China have deteriorated.
-While scrutiny of U.S. investors’ rising exposure to China seems a bit premature, it is an important trend shaping the economic relationship between the two countries.Nicholas Borst
+While scrutiny of U.S. investors’ rising exposure to China seems a bit premature, it is an important trend shaping the economic relationship between the two countries.Nicholas Borst,

-The views and information discussed in this commentary are as of the date of publication, are subject to change, and may not reflect Seafarer’s current views.
+- The views and information discussed in this commentary are as of the date of publication, are subject to change, and may not reflect Seafarer’s current views.
 The views expressed represent an assessment of market conditions at a specific point in time, are opinions only and should not be relied upon as investment advice regarding a particular investment or markets in general.
 Such information does not constitute a recommendation to buy or sell specific securities or investment vehicles.
 It should not be assumed that any investment will be profitable or will equal the performance of the portfolios or any securities or any sectors mentioned herein.
 The subject matter contained herein has been derived from several sources believed to be reliable and accurate at the time of compilation.
 Seafarer does not accept any liability for losses either direct or consequential caused by the use of this information.

-- “Rubio Requests Information from MSCI Over Controversial Decision to add Chinese Companies in its Equity Indexes,” The Office of Senator Marco Rubio, 13 June, 2019.
+- “Rubio Requests Information from MSCI Over Controversial Decision to add Chinese Companies in its Equity Indexes,” The Office of Senator Marco Rubio, 13 June 2019.